farmera/sare_grant/how_plants_see.md

-### Through the Eyes of a Plant
+### Seen Through the Eyes of a Plant

 #### Basic Plant Biology

 * Plants use chlorophyll, water, and carbon dioxide to synthesize sugar.
-* Sugars make roots, leaves, flowers, seeds.
+Sugars make the plant.
-* Chloroplasts are cells containing chlorophyll.
-Chlorophyll absorbs light mainly in red and blue wavelengths.
+* Chloroplasts cells contain chlorophyll which absorbs light, mainly in red and blue wavelengths.
-* Green light is absorbed less and is reflected away (thus plants are green).
+* Green light is absorbed less and is reflected away (that's why plants are green).

-While our study's purpose is to provide a 'proof of concept' regarding use of aerial tools to determine the health and productivity of sugar cane, before discussing whether a certain approach is valid,  we should first understand the basics of what such systems actually measure and how they achieve this.
+While our study's purpose is to provide an assessment regarding use of aerial tools to determine the health and productivity of sugar cane, before discussing whether a certain approach is valid or not, we should first understand the basics of what such systems measure and how they achieve their results.
 As most learn in middle school, photosynthesis is a process that plants use to synthesize sugar from carbon dioxide and water.

-The leaves of
-plants contain photosynthetic engines known as chloroplasts.
-When the sun's rays hit these chloroplasts, which are mainly contained in the leafy portions of the plant, cells absorb the red and blue wavelengths while reflecting away most others.
-This filtered light, along with water and carbon dioxide, produces sugar and oxygen.
+The leaves of plants contain photosynthetic engines called chloroplasts.
+When sunlight hits these chloroplasts, which are contained mainly in the leafy portions, the cells absorb the red and blue wavelengths while reflecting away most other wavelengths.
+Thus __filtered light__, along with water and carbon dioxide, produces sugar for the plant and and oxygen to the environment.

 #### Green, Red and Near Infra Red (NIR)